 Women, peace and security

-Ensuring security, prosperity, sustainable development, and human dignity, including the protection of human rights, belongs on a long-term basis among the main objectives of the Czech foreign policy.
-The fulfilment of all these objectives is essentially linked to the support of gender equality and the implementation of the WPS Agenda.
+Czech foreign policy focuses on ensuring security, prosperity, sustainable development, and respect for human rights.
+Achieving these goals is linked to the promotion of gender equality and the implementation of the WPS Agenda.

 Action Plan of the Czech Republic for the implementation of United Nations (DOCX, 28 KB)